 Acetal Vs Delrin: Composition

-Delrin is a homopolymer with repeated structured units.
-While acetal(copolymer) has monomers usually interrupt regularity at every 70-100 monomer units.
-Closely associated with this is the impact of this distinction on the crystalline structure of each material.
+Delrin is a homopolymer with a repeating structural unit.
+While acetal(copolymer) has monomers that usually interrupt regularity at every 70-100 monomer units.
+Closely associated with this distinction is the impact on the crystalline structure of each material.

 Acetal vs Delrin: Hardness